The simple reason why classical gravity can entangle

-The argument is simple.
-It is based on a generalisation of the well-known quantum-theoretical fact that local operations and classical communication (LOCC) channels cannot increase the amount of entanglement between two quantum systems~\cite{horodecki2009quantum}.
-We will call these generalisations and strengthenings~~\cite{bose2017spin,marletto2017gravitationallyinduced,marletto2020witnessing,galley2022nogo,ludescher2025gravitymediated} the \textit{LOCC-like theorems}.
-In the context of GIE, these no-go theorems are often stated in words as showing that detection of GIE implies that the gravitational interaction is either nonlocal or nonclassical, see figure~\ref{fig:assumptions}.
+The second reason for excitement, and the main subject of this note, was an argument by Bose \textit{et al.}~and Marletto and Vedral~\cite{bose2017spin,marletto2017gravitationallyinduced}, based on information-theoretic reasoning, that the experiment would provide a theory-independent certification of the non-classical nature of gravity.
+This theory-independent argument is based on a generalisation of the well-known quantum-theoretical result that local operations and classical communication (LOCC) channels cannot increase the amount of entanglement between two quantum systems~\cite{horodecki2009quantum}.
+We will call these generalisations and strengthenings~\cite{bose2017spin,marletto2017gravitationallyinduced,marletto2020witnessing,galley2022nogo,ludescher2025gravitymediated} the \textit{LOCC-like theorems}.\footnote{After the first writing of this note, another theorem appeared~\cite{spalvieri2025local} which makes use of improved assumptions.
+We will comment on this theorem later.} In the context of low-energy quantum gravity research, these no-go theorems are often stated in words as ``detection of GIE implies that the gravitational interaction is either nonlocal or nonclassical,'' see left side of figure~\ref{fig:assumptions}.
+Any theory that predicts GIE has to violate either the locality or the classicality assumption of the no-go theorems.
 A clause is then added: since the principle of locality is unassailable, detecting GIE is sufficient to prove that gravity is nonclassical.

-However, attempts to apply this theory-independent argument to the GIE experiment has been creating controversy ever since it has been proposed~\cite{anastopoulos2018comment,hall2018two,marconato2021vindication,bose2022mechanism,fragkos2023inference,huggett2023quantum, martin-martinez2023what}.
-The more recent round of this controversy is the paper by Aziz and Howl~\cite{aziz2025classical} followed by the rebuttals by Marletto and Vedral~\cite{marletto2025classical} and Dio\'si~\cite{diosi2025no}.
-Besides, it is a simple fact that GIE detection is not enough to rule out theories with classical gravity: Trillo and Navascu\'es have shown that even the Dio\'si-Penrose model~\cite{diosi1987universal,penrose1996gravity}---the paradigmatic model of classical-gravity-induced collapse modification of quantum theory---predicts GIE~\cite{trillo2025diosipenrose}.
+The theorems are correct, and the argument is simple.
+However, attempts to apply this theory-independent argument to the GIE experiment have been creating controversy ever since it has been proposed~\cite{anastopoulos2018comment,hall2018two,marconato2021vindication,bose2022mechanism,fragkos2023inference,huggett2023quantum,martin-martinez2023what}.
+Besides conceptual arguments and toy examples, we now know of two concrete theories in which the gravitational field is treated as a classical field and that nevertheless predict GIE.
+Trillo and Navascu\'es have shown that the Dio\'si-Penrose model---the paradigmatic theory of classical-gravity-induced collapse modification of quantum theory~\cite{diosi1987universal,penrose1996gravity}---predicts GIE~\cite{trillo2025diosipenrose}, while a computation by Aziz and Howl~\cite{aziz2025classical} shows that QFT on classical spacetime leads to GIE.\footnote{While the author of this note believes the effect is there, we must keep in mind that some people dispute this result~\cite{marletto2025classical,diosi2025no,marletto2025classicala}.}

-The reason, in the end, is very simple: the assumptions of the no-go theorem are not natural in the context of gravity.
-Not only are the quantum-matter-with-classical-gravity theories nonlocal in the sense of the no-go theorem, but so is quantum field theory!